 Graduate employers look for resilience in their recruits because it enables employees to cope with change, problems and stress.
 Find out how to develop your resilience and how employers assess it during the recruitment process.

 Analytical skills enable you to work with different kinds of information, see patterns and trends and draw meaningful conclusions.
-Analytical skills are often assessed using aptitude or psychometric tests.
+Analytical skills are not usually assessed on your CV, but are often assessed using aptitude or psychometric tests.

 Enterprise and entrepreneurial skills